-At BugSplat we are passionate about preventing software and video game crashes - but not all crashes are caused by defects in code!
+At BugSplat we are passionate about preventing software and video game crashes - but not Crashes are caused by defects in code!
 In the early 80’s the video game industry was booming in North America.

 The price of home consoles had dropped and the demand for new video games was skyrocketing.
 Everyone wanted to play video games and companies were scrambling to meet the demands of consumers.
 The stage was set for the most famous video game crash in history.